nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 | <b>[Pattern 4: Palindromic Subsequence](#pattern-4-palindromic-subsequence)</b> |
 | <b>[Pattern 5: Longest Common Substring](#pattern-5-longest-common-substring)</b> |

-<b>Dynamic Programming (DP)</b> is an algorithmic technique for solving an optimization problem by breaking it down into simpler subproblems and utilizing the fact that the optimal solution to the overall problem depends upon the optimal solution to its subproblems.
+<b>Dynamic Programming (DP)</b> is an algorithmic technique for solving an optimization problem by breaking it down into simpler subproblems and utilizing the fact that the optimal solutionMimicPQ to the overall problem depends upon the optimal solutionMimicPQ to its subproblems.

 Let’s take the example of the <b>Fibonacci numbers</b>.
 As we all know, <i>Fibonacci numbers</i> are a series of numbers in which each number is the sum of the two preceding numbers.
 The first few <i>Fibonacci numbers</i> are `0, 1, 1, 2, 3, 5, and 8`, and they continue on from there.